 Disable IAStorDataSvc in Services Manager

-- In the run prompt, type services.msc, and hit return.
+- In the Run prompt, type services.msc, and hit Enter.

 - Locate Intel Rapid Storage Technology services, and then double-click it.